varnishcache/varnish-cache/doc/sphinx/reference/varnishtest.rst

 server
 ******

-Creates mock of a server that can accept requests from Varnish and send responses.
+Creates a mock server that can accept requests from Varnish and send responses.
 Accepted parameters:

 \-listen